eshat69/blockchain/README.md

 •	Example: Ethereum's software and nodes that execute smart contracts.
 •  Protocol: Rules that govern how blockchain networks operate, including data validation and consensus mechanisms.
 •	Example: Bitcoin's protocol defines how transactions are verified and added to its blockchain.
+The main difference of coin & token is that crypto coins have their own independent blockchain, whereas tokens are built on an existing blockchain.
+The types of cryptography:
+1. Symmetric Key Cryptography: o	Uses a single shared key for both encryption and decryption. o	Fast and efficient. o	Key exchange between sender and receiver must be secure. o	Examples include DES (Data Encryption Standard) and AES (Advanced Encryption Standard).
+2. Hash Functions:
+o	No key is used; a fixed-length hash value is generated from plaintext. o	One-way function: cannot be reversed to obtain plaintext. o	Commonly used in securing passwords in operating systems.
+3. Asymmetric Key Cryptography: o	Uses a pair of keys: a public key and a private key. o	Public key is used for encryption, and the private key is for decryption. o	Public key can be shared openly, private key is kept secret. o	Ensures secure communication without needing a prior exchange of keys. o	RSA (Rivest-Shamir-Adleman) is a popular algorithm for asymmetric cryptography.